hash-org/hashc/docs/src/basics/conditionals.md

 of what should happen for the `else` case.

 ## If statements and Enums 🚧
-You can destruct enum values within if statments using the `if-let` syntax, like so:
+You can destruct enum values within if statements using the `if-let` syntax, like so:

 ```rust
 enum Result = <T, E> => {